RicoSuter/VistoJS/README.md

 ## Final notes

-The Visto JavaScript framework is currently developed and maintained by [Rico Suter](http://rsuter.com).
+The Visto JavaScript framework is developed and maintained by [Rico Suter](http://rsuter.com).